jemitk/test_yo/README.md

 Fridge Bot is a bot that helps you to manage refrigerator inventory.
 You can add or delete an item or see or clear the inventory of your fridge.
 The bot uses LUIS (Language Understanding Intelligent Service) Cognitive Service to recognize your intents so that you can talk to the bot as if you are talking to a person.
 This sample bot will serve as a good example of incorporating natural language processing service to Skype bots.

 ## Bot Demo
 To add the Fridge Bot to your Skype account, click [here](https://join.skype.com/bot/f2cf7cce-f6c5-427f-84b6-9099c7b877a8).
-You can add an item to the fridge, remove an item from the fridge, check the fridge inventory or clear out the fridge using natural language as if you are talking to a person.

 ## How it Works
+- The LUIS service associated with this sample bot can understand six different intents: None, add, clear, help, remove and show.
+It has one entity named item, which is associated with add and remove intents.
+Each of the intents triggers an action associated with that intent and the action performs necessary operation and ends the dialog.
+- Data that contains saved items is kept track of with userData for simplicity of the sample bot.
+- The app listens for messages from users and the registered LUIS recognizer will trigger the dialog with the recognize intent.

 ```
 // dialog for PUT: putting in ingredients
 bot.dialog('put', [